Linch-Foox/Linch-Foox/readme.md

 ## [●] About Me
 - Interested in IT, networking, and system
-- Goal: grow in engineering / IT fields
+- Goal: grow in engineering / IT fields, start your own homelab project
 - Based in Ukraine

 ## [●] Skills